linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

 // First of all: You don't need to implement all functions and all structs perfectly for ConPTY to work decently well.
-// For instance, if you don't implement `CONPTY_INFO::cursorHeight` properly, barely anything will happen.
+// For instance, if you don't implement `CONPTY_INFO::cursorHeight` properly, barely anything will happen. interface IConsoleCallback {
-//
-// If you start implementing this interface, consider ignoring most `Set*()` calls, return sensible defaults in the `Get*()` and `Read*()` calls,
-// and simply
-//
-interface IConsoleCallback {
-    //
-    // The following methods are the most important parts of this interface and should be implemented first.
-    //

     // The console server is single-threaded and no two calls will be made simultaneously.
 These two functions
     // simply allow you to synchronize the calls down below if your application is multi-threaded.
     //